intellij-rust/intellij-rust/CONTRIBUTING.md

 cd intellij-rust
 ```

-## Building
+## Building & Running

+Run `RunIDEA` or `RunCLion` run configuration to build and launch development IDE (IntelliJ IDEA or CLion respectively) with the plugin.

 We use gradle with [gradle-intellij](https://github.com/JetBrains/gradle-intellij-plugin) plugin to build the plugin.
 It comes with a wrapper script (`gradlew` in the root of the repository) which downloads appropriate version of gradle
 automatically as long as you have JDK installed.

-Common tasks are
+Common Gradle tasks are:

   - `./gradlew :plugin:buildPlugin` -- fully build plugin and create an archive at
-    `plugin/build/distributions` which can be installed into IntelliJ IDEA via `Install
-    plugin from disk...` action found in `Settings > Plugins`.
+  `plugin/build/distributions` which can be installed into your IDE via `Install plugin from disk...` action found in `Settings > Plugins`.

   - `./gradlew :plugin:runIde` -- run a development IDE with the plugin installed.
+Can run IntelliJ IDEA or CLion.
+  The particular IDE depends on `baseIDE` property in `gradle.properties`.

   - `./gradlew :test` -- more than five thousands tests.
 We love tests!